Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FIX: Commands snapshots now carry fields in your Basket (#1747)
 * FIX: Cloning services from one Set to another one no longer fails (#1758)
 * FIX: Blacklisting a Service from a Set on a Host Template is now possible (#1707)
+* FIX: Services from a Set assigned to a single Host can be blacklisted (#1616)
 * FEATURE: Add TimePeriod support to Configuration Baskets (#1735)
 * FEATURE: RO users could want to see where a configured service originated (#1785)